chuckcscccl/rustlr/README.md

 1. The option of automatically creating the abstract syntax data types and semantic actions from the grammar.
 2. Recognizes regex-style operators `*`, `+` and `?`, which simplify
 the writing of grammars and allow better ASTs to be created.
-3. Experimental features include the ability to signal *delayed reduction* transformations on a grammar.
-This allows Rustlr to accept a class of grammars larger than traditional LR.
+3. Experimental features include the ability to apply *delayed reduction* transformations on a grammar.
+This allows Rustlr to recognize a class of grammars larger than traditional LR.
 4. Operator precedence and associativity declarations further allow grammars to be written that's closer to EBNF syntax.